shuwei666/new_model/_news/announcement_2.md

 ---
 layout: post
-date: 2024-4-05 16:11:00-0400
+date: 2024-6-21 16:11:00-0400
 inline: true
 ---

-Our team participated in CVPR "Night Photography Rendering Challenge 2024" and ranked at **2nd in computation efficiency and 6th in accuracy** out of 50+ teams!:sparkle: :smile: :sparkle:
+Our paper "Short Communication: White balance for self-luminous highlights in images" has been accepted by *Color Reasearch and Application*